-- areas cleared of vegetation;
+- areas cleared of vegetation

-- waste dumps;
+- waste dumps

-- stockpiles;
+- stockpiles

-- dams, banks and creek crossings;
+- · dams, banks and creek crossings

-- · the plant site, including buildings; and
+- the plant site, including buildings

-- access roads or other transport corridors.
+- access roads or other transport corridors

+- · drill core holes

+- pipelines.

 Methods proposed to prevent or control erosion should be specified and should be developed with regard to (a) preventing soil loss in order to maintain land capability/suitability, and (b) preventing significant degradation of local waterways by suspended solids.
 Erosion control measures should be developed into an erosion and sediment control plan for inclusion in the EM plan.